Terry Hee: 2024: A New Partnership With Jin Yujia

 Post-Olympics, Hee and Tan continued to contest in major World Tour tournaments, but all ended with 1st round exits.
 While competing in the Macau Open, where they were seeded second, their campaign was abruptly halted in the first round against Ye Hong Wei and Nicole Chan (Chinese Taipei).
 Tan suffered a hamstring injury amid the second set, and the duo had to retire.

 It was announced in November 2024 that Hee would form a new partnership with Jin Yujia, as Jessica Tan had not fully recovered from her injuries and was not sufficiently competition-fit.
 The Hee-Jin partnership had a promising start in their first competition by reaching the semi-finals of Guwahati Masters.
-A week later, they made it into the final at the Odisha Masters but fell 15-21, 21-15, 21-15 in 54 minutes to China’s Gao Jiaxuan and Tang Ruizhi to finish runners-up..
-Finally, In only their third competition together, Hee and Jin succeeded in capturing their first title together at the Bangladesh International Challenge beating India’s Bokka Navaneeth and Ritika Thaker 21-14, 21-16 in the final.
+A week later, they made it into the final at the Odisha Masters but fell 15–21, 21–15, 21–15 in 54 minutes to China's Gao Jiaxuan and Tang Ruizhi to finish runners-up.
+Finally, In only their third competition together, Hee and Jin succeeded in capturing their first title together at the Bangladesh International Challenge beating India's Bokka Navaneeth and Ritika Thaker 21–14, 21–16 in the final.

+The Hee-Jin partnership ended in 2025, as they failed to reach the last 16 in 15 tournaments and were eliminated in the quarter-finals at the SEA Games 2025.

+2026: A Multi-National Partnership With Gloria Widjaja

+Hee started forming a multi-national mixed doubles pairing with Gloria Widjaja, a former world junior champion from Indonesia, to compete on the BWF World Tour.
+The pairing achieved good results and garnered a creditable 6–4 win-loss record with the over four tournaments.
+In the All England Open, they almost caused an upset, taking top seeds Feng Yanzhe and Huang Dongping to three games in the first round, narrowly losing 21–18, 18–21, 19–21.
+They made the second round of the Thailand Masters, quarterfinals of the Indonesia Masters, and semifinals of the German Open.
+However, the partnership ended on March 16 with Gloria Widjaja reunited with compatriot Rehan Kusharjanto, who returned from a serious knee injury.